 After two nights in such outdoor luxury you’d think My Mzansi Road Trip winners would be “travelled up” but that wasn’t about to happen as they hopped onto the Baz Bus and headed off to Durban where STA Travel and the Department of Tourism pulled out more incredible surprises The first night was spent at Curiocity Hotel which is also a back packers haven that boast another branch in Joburg.
 The Durban ‘Curiocity’ opened its doors in spring last year and already has the city buzzing.
 Housed in the historic 1930 British-Colonial Style building, Ambassador House, it’s the cream of the City Centre.
 They have the most engaging day activities- the inner city walking tour of Durban and surfing lessons were a top favourite for our dearest Mzansi travelers.
 “Durban through the eyes of Curiocity is pleasant.
 It makes you want to explore the city more.
 I’m keen on doing this every year because of this experience.” observed one excited Wits student.

 She was clearly not ready for what was to come- the tallest swing in the world!!!
 Also known as the Big Rush Swing at Moses Mabida, it definitely gave the My Mzansi Road Trip students a bungee jumping experience ride they will never forget.
 “Most of the time you don’t realize how beautiful Mzansi is and when one travels, it’s the usual big cities.
 This trip opened my eyes to how breathtakingly gorgeous every corner of this country is.
 It opened me up to new experiences and I grew a lot as a photographer and a person, ended the man behind the lens, Karabo Moleele.
-See the full album of the first leg of the tour here:
+See all the action below:

 Big S/O to all the #MyMzansiRoadTrip partners for making the first leg of the tour such an epic adventure.